jstaf/onedriver/README.md

 **Microsoft OneDrive works on Linux.**

 Getting started with your files on OneDrive is as easy as running:
 `onedriver /path/to/mount/onedrive/at` (there's also a helpful GUI!).
+To get a list of all the arguments onedriver can be run with you can read the manual page by typing `man onedriver` or get a quick summary with `onedriver --help`.

 ## Key features